 Even apart from the institutional discrimination built into the Chinese system, we might well expect urban-rural differences in the average level of education, in the kind of work people do, in incomes, and in associated aspects of well-being, because urban centers worldwide are loci of economic and cultural activity and thus attract the best and the brightest from smaller places.
-Thus, even without an urban hukou those who grow up in cities are likely to be better educated and more sophisticated than their rural counterparts (for classic statements regarding differences between urban and rural life, see Wirth (1938) and Fischer (1975, 1984, and 1995)).
+Thus, even without an urban hukou those who grow up in cities are likely to be better educated and more sophisticated than their rural counterparts.

-2 Is the urban-rural gap narrowing in China?
+2. Is the urban-rural gap narrowing in China?

-Although we have a strong theoretical basis (and a good deal of empirical evidence, e.g., Knight and Shi 1996; Knight and Song 1999; Gustafsson and Shi 2001; and Whyte 2010) for expecting a substantial urban-rural gap in income and other aspects of well-being in China, it is less clear whether these gaps have been narrowing over time, increasing, or exhibiting more complex trends.
+Although we have a strong theoretical basis (and a good deal of empirical evidence, e.g., Gustafsson & Li, 2001; Knight & Li, 1996; Knight & Song, 1999; Whyte, 2010) for expecting a substantial urban-rural gap in income and other aspects of well-being in China, it is less clear whether these gaps have been narrowing over time, increasing, or exhibiting more complex trends.
 There are two general possibilities, which lead to contradictory expectations.
+These possibilities will be elaborated below.
+But first it is useful to consider the context, changes in China's economic development and concomitant geographic mobility over time.

-2.1 Changes in geographical mobility over time
+2.1.
+Changes in economic development and geographic mobility over time